 - 200g thin raspberry Jam, to serve

 Beat butter and sugar together using electric beater or a stand mixer until pale, light and fluffy.
-Add chocolate and coffee extracts, yoghurt and egg whites.
+Add yoghurt and egg whites.
 Mix well until fully combined.
 Sift flour over mixture and mix for 1-2 minutes until a smooth dough forms.

 Form dough into a large ball then separate into three even pieces.
 Shape for form long longs and cover with cling wrap and refrigerate for one hour.